 One person shared their personal experience with a 12-Step program via Recovery and Me.
 Here is an excerpt from their story:

 “I learned about the power of connection between one recovering person and another; where sharing experiences, strength and hope with each other provide examples and inspiration to continue ‘one day at a time’.”

 The strength garnered from 12-Step programs, in addition to other treatment modalities, can only serve to strengthen an adolescent’s journey to recovery.
 The period of adolescence is already marked by a rollercoaster of emotions and development; teens can find strength in a safe community found through Cumberland Heights’ ARCH Academy.

 Adolescent Recovery of Cumberland Heights (ARCH) originally began in 1985 when there were few other adolescent programs like it in the country.
-In 2019, we’re expanding our continuum of services with ARCH Academy, a unique program that offers 60 days to 6 months of residential care to adolescent boys ages 14-18 who are struggling with alcohol and/or drug addiction.
-This new program stems from Cumberland Heights, which has been around since 1966 and is located in Kingston Springs, Tennessee.
+In 2019, we’re expanding our continuum of services with ARCH Academy, a unique program located in Kingston Springs that offers 60 days to 6 months of residential care to adolescent boys ages 14-18 who are struggling with alcohol and/or drug addiction.
+This new program stems from Cumberland Heights, which has been around since 1966, and is located in Nashville, Tennessee.
 The adolescent age is a critical time for development, making this a crucial time of positive influence.
 For more information, call us today at 1-800-646-9998.